-The Guam Quarter was released into circulation on May 26, 2009.
+The Guam Quarter (Buy on eBay) was released into circulation on May 26, 2009.
 This was the third release of the 2009 DC & US Territories Quarter Program.

 The design features an outline of the island of Guam along with two symbols associated with the island.
 At left is a sailing vessel known as the “Flying Proa” for its great speed.
 At right is a Latte, a stone pillar used in ancient houses.
 The reverse was designed by David Westwood and sculpted by Jim Licaretz.